ryan-rocketsoftware/newton-checkbox-tree/README.md

 ## Overview

-This library is a fork of react-checkbox-tree.
-This forked version has numerous changes from the origional sourced repository.
+Newton Checkbox Tree component renders a tree of items that contain configurable checkboxes, icons, labels and events.
+The component is extensible and customizable at the global and individual node level.
+The style used within the component is implemented with IBM Carbon Design System framework.

-The build, test and serve process and tasks are all new and updated to modern tooling and practices using Parcel, Jest, Enzyme and Babel.
+The build, test, serve, package and deploy tasks use modern tooling and practices with Parcel, Jest, Enzyme, Storybook and Babel.

-The origional version had a complicated build process using Gulp, Ruby Gem's along with other depenedencies which made it difficult to add enhancements and new functionality.
-This version is extrememly simple to build, test and run.

-Lastly, this library will be implemented within the Newton Common Components library and a name change is most likely to happen.
-Unitl then you can add new functionality, tests and styles with your pull requests.
+All of the tasks are extrememly simple to execute which allows for excellent development environment.

+This component is part of the Newton Component family.
+Eventually it will be moved into the Newton Common Component library.

 ## Usage